jwillis0720/sadie/README.md

 SADIE is the **S**equencing **A**nalysis and **D**ata library for **I**mmunoinformatics **E**xploration.
 The key feautures include:

-- Provide pre-built **command line apps** for popular immunoinformatics applications.
+- Provide pre-built **command line applications** for popular immunoinformatics applications.

 - Provide a **low-level API framework** for immunoinformatics developers to build higher level tools.